koger23/CSV-Merger/README.md

-# CsvUnifyer
+# CSV Merger
-This application is for unifying "*.csv" files into one file for those who want a faster way.
+This application is for merging "*.csv" (comma seperated) files into one file for those who want a faster way.